esl/MongooseIM/doc/operation-and-maintenance/Cluster-configuration-and-node-management.md

     mongooseimctl leave_cluster
     ```

-    It only makes sense to use it if the node is the part of a cluster, e.g `join_cluster` was called from that node before.
+    It only makes sense to use it if the node is part of a cluster, e.g `join_cluster` was called on that node before.

     Similarly to `join_cluster` a warning and a question will be displayed unless the option `-f` is added to the command.